mrezabayat/iamsorush/content/posts/create-arrays/index.md

 ## Boost::multiarray

-Boost multiarray creates a contiguous N-dimensional array which claims to be more efficient than a vector of vectors [see here](https://www.boost.org/doc/libs/1_75_0/libs/multi_array/doc/user.html).To use this, you need Boost library installed.
+Boost multiarray creates a contiguous N-dimensional array which claims to be more efficient than a vector of vectors [see here](https://www.boost.org/doc/libs/1_75_0/libs/multi_array/doc/user.html).
+To use this, you need Boost library installed.
 The data type and dimension (or rank) of the array needs to be known at compile-time,  however, the size of multiarray in each dimension can be changed at runtime.

 ```cpp
 #include <iostream>